CodeCommodoreMEET/hdl-learning/README.md

-🌐 Verilog Vision – Building Blocks of VLSI
-Hey there!
-Welcome to my Verilog/SystemVerilog journey!By Hodar Meet – Passionate about crafting digital designs and diving into the VLSI world.
+🌟 Verilog Odyssey – Designing Tomorrow’s Circuits Hello, I’m Hodar Meet!Join me on my journey to master Verilog/SystemVerilog and conquer the VLSI world, one project at a time.

-🚀 What's This Repo?
+🚀 What’s This All About?
-This is my space to explore Verilog and SystemVerilog through hands-on projects.
-From logic gates to RTL designs, I’m learning, coding, and simulating my way to a VLSI career.
+This repo is my sandbox for learning Verilog and SystemVerilog through hands-on projects.
+From basic gates to RTL designs, I’m building skills to break into VLSI.
-What’s inside?
+What You’ll Find:

-Beginner-to-intermediate projects with clear code
+Clean, beginner-friendly projects with testbenches
-Testbenches for every module
-A showcase of my VLSI learning path

-🛠️ Projects at a Glance
+A clear path from logic gates to advanced designs
+My stepping stones to a VLSI career

+🛠️ Project Snapshot